What makes Nepal different than other countries

 Cultural Traditions

-Related: Top Filming Location in Nepal
+Related: Top Filming Locations in Nepal

 Regional Distinctions